New York

 New York Adds Non Uniform Question for Individuals and Business Entities

-Effective January 13th New York will be adding new non uniform questions for resident and non resident renewal applications.
+~~Effective January 13th New York will be adding new non uniform questions for resident and nonresident renewal applications. ~~ Effective March 10, 2023, New York removed the NUQ previously added.

 NY Reduces Stamping Fee